Free banking: Sweden

 Sweden had two periods of free banking, 1830–1860 and 1860–1902.
 Following a bank crisis in 1857, there was a rise in popular support for private banks and private money issuers (especially Stockholms Enskilda Bank, founded in 1856).
 A new bank law was adopted by parliament in 1864, deregulating the interest rate.
 The following decades marked the height of the Swedish free banking era.
 After 1874, no new private banks were founded.
 In 1901, issuing of private money was prohibited.
-Research on the Swedish free banking era suggest stability, and a single bank failure related to fraud in 70 years.
+Research on the Swedish free banking era suggests stability, and a single bank failure related to fraud in 70 years.

 China

-Jiaozi was a form of banknote which appeared around 10th century in the Sichuan capital of Chengdu, China.
+Jiaozi was a form of banknote that appeared around the 10th century in the Sichuan capital of Chengdu, China.
 Between 960 and 1004, the bank notes were totally run by private merchants.
-Until government decided to regulate the business on alleged increasing fraud cases and disputes, and it granted 16 licenses to the biggest merchants of all.
+Until the government decided to regulate the business due to alleged increasing fraud cases and disputes, it granted 16 licenses to the biggest merchants of all.

+India

+Free Banking prevailed in India in the first half of the 19th century.
+There are about fifteen recorded cases of such banks and possibly many more existed.
+The earliest one was the Bank of Hindustan.
+The Paper Currency Act of 1861 marked the start of a monopoly in currency note issue by the Government of (British) India, four years after it ascended to power after 1857 taking over from the East India Company.